Create a professional CV now!

 That’s the best format of CV for 16-year-olds.

-A solid CV personal statement is full of facts and ambition, not empty statements like ‘detail-oriented, punctual and reliable’.
+A solid CV personal statement is full of facts and ambition, not empty statements like ‘detail-oriented, punctual, and reliable’.
 Put it at the top of your CV to capture the reader’s interest.

-You can also write a CV objective presenting what you believe you can bring to the company.
+You can also write a CV objective presenting what you can bring to the company.
 This is particularly helpful when writing a CV for a 16-year-old with no experience.
 See the example below:

 Motivated and dedicated A-Level student with a strong commitment to building lasting relationships.
 With excellent interpersonal skills and a friendly demeanour, eager to contribute to the clientele of John’s Newsagents.
-Aiming to pursue Accounting at the University of Derby in 2024, holds an A* in Maths, showcasing meticulous attention to detail.
-Renowned for efficient multitasking, successfully managed responsibilities as the Women’s Football Sixth Form Captain while consistently fulfilling a morning paper round since 2022.
+Aiming to pursue Accounting at the University of Derby in 2026, holds an A* in Maths, showcasing meticulous attention to detail.
+Renowned for efficient multitasking, successfully managed responsibilities as the Women’s Football Sixth Form Captain while consistently fulfilling a morning paper round since 2024.

 Your education is about all you’ve got at this point, so make the most of it.